formkit/docs-content/plugins/icons.md

 ### Using the `<FormKitIcon />` component

 FormKit ships with a component called `<FormKitIcon />` that allows you out output any icon from the `iconRegistry` anywhere within your project.
-Need a an icon you're using in FormKit on some other part of your UI?
+Need an icon you're using in FormKit on some other part of your UI?
 No problem:

 <example
 name="Icon Component"